tleguern/ansible-playbook-wumpus/README.md

 ## How to play

+The following packages are necessary:

+- ansible
+- python-jmespath

-Simply run the following command (of course ansible should be installed):
+Simply run the following command:

 ```sh
 $ ansible-playbook wumpus.yml